Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 Know Your Rights: Immigrant Rights

 In this moment it is especially important that immigrant communities are informed about our rights and how to defend them.
-You can join a community organization where you live, and sign up here for updates and to get involved with the National Domestic Workers Alliance.
+You can join a community organization where you live, and if you haven’t signed up to receive updates and get involved with the National Domestic Workers Alliance, you can sign up here.

 Click on a topic to learn more about your rights as an immigrant: